EricWay1024/Homological-Algebra-Notes/main.typ

   The definition is self-dual.
 Namely, reversing all the arrows in $cC$ breaks neither the group structure on hom-sets nor the bilinear morphism composition.
 ]

-We mentioned that an $Ab$-enriched category needs not have a zero object, but once it has an initial or final object, it has a zero object, as shown below.
+ An $Ab$-enriched category needs not have a zero object.
+Nevertheless, once it has an initial or final object, it has a zero object, as shown below.

 #proposition[Let $*$ be an object in an *Ab*-enriched category, then the followings are equivalent:
 + $*$ is a final object;
 + $*$ is an initial object;
-+ $*$ is a zero object.]
++ $*$ is a zero object.
+<ab-zero>]

 #proof[
   (3) $=>$ (1) and (3) $=>$ (2) is obvious.
 We only prove (1) $=>$ (3), and (2) $=>$ (3) follows from duality.